30 ESSENTIAL QUESTIONS

 20. What is the 4:3 Aspect Ratio?

 This is the classic canvas of photography.
-From high-end cameras to professional optical equipment, 4:3 has long been a practical still format—the 'Honest Ratio.'
-It’s tall enough for a beautiful print and perfectly balanced for a smartphone screen.
+From high-end cameras to professional optical equipment, 4:3 has long been a practical still format.
+It is the 'Honest Ratio.'
+4:3 is tall enough for a beautiful print and perfectly balanced for a smartphone screen.

 22. Can I change the development time?